swiftlang/swift-evolution/proposals/0128-unicodescalar-failable-initializer.md

 ## Introduction

-This proposal aims to change some (ones that are failable) UnicodeScalar initializers from non-failable to failable. i.e. in case a UnicodeScalar can not be constructed, nil is returned.
+This proposal aims to change some `UnicodeScalar` initializers (ones that are non-failable) from non-failable to failable. i.e., in case a `UnicodeScalar` can not be constructed, nil is returned.

 ## Motivation

-Currently, when one passes an invalid value to the failable UnicodeScalar UInt32 initializer the swift stdlib crashes the program by calling _precondition.
+Currently, when one passes an invalid value to the non-failable `UnicodeScalar` `UInt32` initializer, it crashes the program by calling `_precondition`.
-This is undesirable if one construct a unicode scalar from unknown input.
+This is undesirable if one wishes to initialise a Unicode scalar from unknown input.

 ## Proposed solution

-Mark the failable UnicodeScalar initializers as failable and return nil in case of a failure.
+Mark the non-failable `UnicodeScalar` initializers as failable and return nil when the integer is not a valid Unicode codepoint.

-Currently, in the code below, the stdlib crashes the program by calling _precondition if codepoint is not a valid unicode.
+Currently, the stdlib crashes the program by calling `_precondition` if the integer is not a valid Unicode codepoint.
+For example:

-Example:

 ```swift
 var string = ""